yizhang82/yizhang82.github.io/_drafts/nes-emu-cpu.md

     }
 ```

-With that I can run a bunch of ROMs:
+With that I can run a bunch of ROMs as regression tests, much better:

 ```c++
     INSTR_V5_TEST_CASE("01-basics")